benfairless/ha-demo/README.md

 In this example there is a pair of frontend applications sitting behind a pair of load balancers, and a pair of backend applications sitting behind another pair of load balancers to demonstrate full stack load balancing.

+Additionally an example of Apache Tomcat being load-balanced is given, with a configuration using sticky sessions and another using state replication inside the Tomcat cluster.

 ### Configuration